mjb logo

 A Federal Law

 It’s important to understand both the federal guidelines and any state-specific provisions to make informed decisions about your coverage options.
+For example, employment transitions may occur under at-will employment in California, which allows employers or employees to end the working relationship at any time under most circumstances.

 Guarantees Continued Health Insurance Coverage

-COBRA gives individuals the option to continue their existing group health insurance coverage for a limited time after a qualifying event.
+COBRA gives individuals the option to continue their existing group health insurance coverage under COBRA for a limited time after a qualifying event.
 While this can be a relief for those who need healthcare during a period of uncertainty, it’s important to note that COBRA coverage isn’t free.

 Who is Eligible for COBRA in California?